Emmanuel Mourlon-Druol

 Welcome

-I am an economic historian, Professor of History at the European University Institute.
+I am a historian of international economic relations, focusing on business and financial history, the sociology of elites, European integration and the use of digital methods in historical research.
+I am Professor of History at the European University Institute.
 I'm also Non Resident fellow at Bruegel.

 Subscribe to Blog via Email